frannnkkyy/fitlink-fitness-app/README.md

 ### Requirements

-Install the following software before running the project:
+Install the following software before running the mobile project:

 - Node.js
 - npm
 - Git
 - Expo Go or a compatible emulator

+A Firebase project is also required for the application's data functionality.

 ### Installation